 Smoking of any kind is prohibited on all university-owned or controlled grounds, including the Forest Grove, Hillsboro, Eugene and Woodburn campuses, offices in Portland and Honolulu, and all clinic sites.

 Use of all types of tobacco products, including smokeless chew, is also prohibited at the Hillsboro, Eugene and Woodburn campuses and at locations in Portland.

 We support our employees' choice to live healthier lives through tobacco cessation with a number of programs:

 Employees who enroll in Kaiser Permanente healthcare have access to Freedom from Tobacco classes, phone counseling, and an online program.
 Coverage for medication therapy may also be available.

-Employees with Pioneer Educators Health Trust healthcare also are covered for smoking cessation programs, online resources and medication therapy as needed.
+Employees with Regence healthcare also are covered for smoking cessation programs, online resources and medication therapy as needed.

-The Employee Assistance Program with Cascade Centers offers provides unlimited access to wellness coaches for help in making lifestyle changes, including smoking cessation.
+The Employee Assistance Program through Canopy (formerly named Cascade Centers - new name, all the same services) offers unlimited access to wellness coaches for help in making lifestyle changes, including smoking cessation.

 Canopy also has interactive online resources, such as self-assessments and informative videos, to help you kick the habit.